 - All instructors offering a DDC course in the category's assessment year are required to participate in assessment.

-- If an individual instructor offers more than one section of a DDC course in the category's assessment year, s/he is only required to assess one of the sections.
+- If an individual instructor offers more than one section of a DDC course in the category's assessment year, they are only required to assess one of the sections.
 However, we encourage instructors to assess all of their sections, especially if an instructor alters the course in different sections.

 - We encourage course instructors to conduct DDC assessment (data collection) outside of the assessment year window for the category, but it is not a requirement.

-- If a course counts for more than one category in a given reporting year window, DDC assessment must be conducted in both (or all three) categories.
+- If a course counts for more than one category in a given reporting year window, DDC assessment must be conducted in both categories.